Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 # DlxTrains Industrial Wagons

-This mod adds AdvTrains compatible industrial wagons to Minetest.
+This mod adds AdvTrains compatible industrial wagons to Luanti games.
 These wagons are loosely modeled on real world wagons from different geographies and eras.

 ![](screenshot.png)